Technoxian

-The TECHNOXIAN, World Robotics Championship Series is a tournament where teams from all over the world comes to India to participate in various robotics challenges including Bots Combat, Robo Race, Robo Soccer, Maze Solver, Water Rocket, Drone Racing, RC Plane Racing and Innovation.
+The Technoxian, World Robotics Championship Series is a tournament where teams from all over the world comes to India to participate in various robotics challenges including Bots Combat, Robo Race, Robo Soccer, Maze Solver, Water Rocket, Drone Racing, RC Plane Racing and Innovation.
 6th Edition of the championship held at Indira Gandhi Arena, India.

-Each year between July to September, this international competition for youth organized at New Delhi, India.
+Each year between July and September, this international competition for youth organized at New Delhi, India.
 Youngsters aged between 8 and 20, form a club or they represent their school/college and apply for specific category of challenges.
 These clubs design and build their bots and then meet for national and international challenges to compete, showcase their talent, passion, team spirit, creative ideas.
 These clubs also get guidance and training throughout the year from the experts arranged by TechnoXian committee.

-The TECHNOXIAN is also been supported by Ministry of Electronics and Information Technology, Government of India and AICRA - All India Council for Robotics & Automation, a non-profit organization working towards encouraging youth to learn new technologies and prepare for future roles.
+The Technoxian is also been supported by Ministry of Electronics and Information Technology, Government of India and AICRA, a non-profit organization working towards encouraging youth to learn new technologies and prepare for future roles.

 History

-The first edition of TECHNOXIAN robotics tournament was played at IIT Gandhinagar in year 2014.
+The first edition of Technoxian robotics tournament was played at IIT Gandhinagar in year 2014.
 Around 558 teams participated 4 categories of challenges from India, Bangladesh, Nepal and Sri Lanka.
 2nd edition was held at IIT Delhi and 1202 teams participated in 8 categories of challenges from 7 countries in year 2015.
 3rd edition held at Indira Gandhi Arena with 1900 teams in 9 categories and 12 countries team participated.
 4th edition held at Thyagaraj Sports Complex with 1852 teams from 13 countries in year 2018.
 5th edition organized again at Thyagaraj Sports Complex with 2952 teams from 18 countries in 9 categories.
-Due to Covid tournament postponed.
+Due to COVID tournament postponed.
 6th edition organized at Indira Gandhi Arena with 2248 teams from 15 countries in year 2022.